 Folks like it because it was compact, easy to use and extracted delicious juice minus the noise associated with a centrifugal juicer.

 A lot of them have used this to make juices from fruits and vegetables.
 Some even made baby food and soy milk.

-Negatives include this juicer not being able to juice leafy greens which I find strange because horizontal auger juicers are great for such.
+Negatives include this juicer not being able to juice leafy greens which I find strange because horizontal auger juicers are excellent for such.

-Another potential issue would be clogging if you don’t take of the skin of fruits such as apple.
+Another potential issue will be clogging if you don’t take off the skin of fruits such as apple.

 But I wouldn’t worry about this because you have the option to return it after 30 days if you’re not happy with it.

 Extended warranties of up to 4 years are available if you want that extra peace of mind.